Wireless Quantum Key Distribution in Indoor Environments

 This is achievable in practice by using certain reflectors that confine the radiation of the light source toward the floor.
 For simplicity, however, we assume that the lamp position is at the same level of the ceiling as the QKD receiver, and that the path between QKD transmitter and receiver is not blocked.
+We also implicitly assume that the QKD source shines light in an upward direction toward the ceiling.
+This requires a minimal alignment, which can be done by the users the same way that a mobile user may avoid being in a deep fading point when using their mobile phones.
+If the light beams used are not too narrow, then the total performance is expected to be tolerant of some movements.
+If they are narrow, however, then active beam steering would be required.
+We will see what range of beam angles we can use in our numerical results section.
 We assume that the QKD receiver has a detection area $A$ and an optical filter bandwidth $\Delta \lambda$.
 The unwanted light is filtered out best if the filter's bandwidth matches $1/T$, where $T$ is the width of the transmitted pulses by the QKD user.